Yankees vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have been chosen as underdogs in 36 games this year and have walked away with the win 14 times (38.9%) in those games.
+- The Yankees have come away with 15 wins in the 37 contests they have been listed as the underdogs in this season.

-- New York has a record of 8-8, a 50% win rate, when it's set as an underdog of +120 or more by sportsbooks this season.
+- This season, New York has won one of its three games when it's the underdog by at least +145 on the moneyline.

-- The moneyline set for this matchup implies the Yankees have a 45.5% chance of coming away with a victory in the contest.
+- Bookmakers have implied with the moneyline set for this matchup that the Yankees have a 40.8% chance of pulling out a win.

-- New York and its opponents have gone over the total this season in 51 of its 114 opportunities.
+- New York's games have gone over the total in 52 of its 115 chances.

+- The Yankees are 6-6-0 against the spread in their 12 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!